 A short drive from the Lung Cu Tower, we were lucky to chance upon this group of farmers harvesting their padi field, as this year harvest season was 2-3 weeks early due to the weather.
 The tribes have a proverb, “No mountain is higher than the knee of the Hmong people,” meaning that they can overcome the hardship and challenges of nature.
 These people cultivate a special variety of rice called Khau Mang since it produces fragrant and tasty rice seeds.
 The price of Khau Mang is always around twice that of other rice varieties.

-Team work and community are a ingrained culture among the tribes, as households helped each other out during harvest season.
+Team work and community are ingrained cultures among the tribes, as households helped each other out during harvest season.

 Visitors can also try to help in the harvesting process as the friendly farmers are usually receptive to outsiders.
 But i suspect, most visitors do it solely to share that moment on social media.
 Do stay longer for an inclusive experience and feel the warmth of the tribes.

 A short walk from the rice field, we “gate-crashed” a junior school for some candid shots.
-I think these bunch of kids not to keen to be photographed.
+I think this bunch of kids is not too keen to be photographed.

 Ethnic Tribe Lifeline @ Lung Tam Cooperative

-The matriarch of the Hmong tribe working on the hemp, which is a strain of the Cannabis sativa plant species that is grown specifically for the industrial uses of its products.
-It is one of the fastest growing plants and was one of the first plants to be spun into usable fiber 10,000 years ago.
+The matriarch of the Hmong tribe working on hemp, which is a strain of the Cannabis sativa plant species that is grown specifically for the industrial uses of its products.
+It is one of the fastest-growing plants and was one of the first plants to be spun into usable fibre 10,000 years ago.